16 SEO Tips to Improve Your Ranking

-Make sure that URLs are short and incisive.
+Make sure that URLs are short and concise.
 They look better and search engines prefer them that way.

 The URL structure used by many websites and online shops is totally chaotic.
-This causes confusion, not only among website visitors, but also for search engine crawlers.
+This confuses not only website visitors, but also search engine crawlers.

 That’s why a URL should be short and impactful, while still including the product name or the keyword used to locate it.